Call for Papers

 Accept: Accepted papers will appear in the 2023 volume of PACMPL(OOPSLA).

 Revise: Papers in this category are invited to submit a revision to the next round of submissions with a specific set of expectations to be met.
-When authors resubmit, they should clearly explain how the revisions address the comments of the reviewers.
+When authors resubmit, they should clearly explain how the revisions address the comments of the reviewers, by including a document describing the changes and – if possible – a diff of the PDF as supplementary material.
 The revised paper will be re-evaluated, and either accepted or rejected.
 Resubmitted papers will retain the same reviewers throughout the process.
 Papers with a Revise outcome in Round 2 and an Accept outcome in the subsequent Round 1 will appear in the 2024 volume of PACMPL(OOPSLA).

 Reject: Rejected papers will not be included in the 2023 volume of PACMPL(OOPSLA).
 Papers in this category are not guaranteed a review if resubmitted less than one year from the date of original submission.
 A paper will be judged to be a resubmission if it is substantially similar to the original submission.
 The judgment that a paper is a resubmission of the same work and whether, in this case, it will be reviewed or not is at the discretion of the Chair.
 Obviously, this same policy applies to papers that were rejected for inclusion in the 2022 volume of PACMPL(OOPSLA).